Religion in Laos: Christianity

 Christianity is a minority religion in Laos.
-There are three recognized churches in Laos: the Lao Evangelical Church, the Seventh-day Adventist Church and the Roman Catholic Church.
+There are three recognized churches in Laos: the Roman Catholic Church, the Seventh-day Adventist Church, and the Lao Evangelical Church.

-There are approximately 45,000 members of the Roman Catholic Church, many of whom are ethnic Vietnamese, concentrated in major urban centers and surrounding areas along the Mekong River in the central and southern regions of the country.
+There are approximately 45,000 members of the Catholic Church, many of whom are ethnic Vietnamese, concentrated in major urban centers and surrounding areas along the Mekong River in the central and southern regions of the country.
 Catholicism is an established presence in five of the most populous central and southern provinces, and Catholics are able to worship openly.
 The church's activities are more circumscribed in the north.
 Church property in Luang Prabang was seized after 1975, and there is no longer a parsonage in that city.
-An informal Roman Catholic training center in Thakhek prepared a small number of priests to serve the Catholic community.
+An informal Catholic training center in Thakhek prepared a small number of priests to serve the Catholic community.

-Approximately 400 Protestant congregations conduct services throughout the country for a community that has grown rapidly in the past decade.
+Approximately 400 Protestant congregations conduct services throughout the country for a community that grew rapidly in the period from 1997 to 2007.
 Church officials estimate Protestants to number as many as 100,000.
 Many Protestants are members of ethnic Mon-Khmer groups, especially the Khmu in the north and the Brou in the central provinces.
 Numbers of Protestants also have expanded rapidly in the Hmong and Yao communities.

 In urban areas, Protestantism has attracted many lowland Lao followers.
 Most Protestants are concentrated in Vientiane Municipality, in the provinces of Vientiane, Sayaboury, Luang Prabang, Xieng Khouang, Bolikhamsai, Savannakhet, Champassak, and Attapeu, as well as in the former Saisomboun Special Zone, but smaller congregations are located throughout the country.
 The LFNC officially recognizes only two Protestant groups - the Lao Evangelical Church and the Seventh-day Adventist Church - and requires all non-Catholic Christian groups to operate under one of these organizations.

 Seventh-day Adventists number slightly more than 1,000 country-wide, with congregations in Vientiane Municipality as well as Bokeo, Bolikhamsai, Champassak, Luang Prabang, and Xieng Khouang provinces.
-Christian denominations that have some following in the country, but which are not recognized by the Government, include the Methodists, Jehovah’s Witnesses, Church of Christ, Assemblies of God, Lutherans, Church of Jesus Christ of Latter-day Saints (Mormons), and Baptists.
+Christian denominations that have some following in the country, but which are not recognized by the government, include the Methodists, Jehovah’s Witnesses, Church of Christ, Assemblies of God, Lutherans, Church of Jesus Christ of Latter-day Saints (Mormons), and Baptists.
 Official membership numbers are not available.

+Islam

+There are approximately 1,650 adherents of Islam in the country, the vast majority of whom are foreign permanent residents of South Asian (Pakistani, Indian and Cambodian (Cham)) origin.
+There are two active mosques in Vientiane.

 Other religions

-There are approximately 400 adherents of Islam in the country, the vast majority of whom are foreign permanent residents of South Asian and Cambodian (Cham) origin.
-There are two active mosques in Vientiane.

-The Baha'i Faith has approximately 8,000 adherents and 4 centers: 2 in Vientiane Municipality, 1 in Vientiane Province, and 1 in Savannakhet Province.
+The Baha'i Faith has approximately 8,000 adherents and four centers: two in Vientiane Municipality, one in Vientiane Province, and one in Savannakhet Province.
 A small number of Baha'i also live in Khammouane Province and in Pakse City.
 Small groups of followers of Confucianism and Taoism practice their beliefs in the larger cities.
 Laos used to be part of the Khmer Empire and has some remaining Hindu temples.
+State Shinto was imposed during the Japanese Occupation of Laos.